-It begins with the king as a boy, having
+King?
+It begins with the king as a boy, having to spend

-to spend the night alone in the forest to prove his courage
+the night alone in the forest to prove his courage so he

-so he can become the king.
-Now while he is spending the
+can become king.
+Now while he's spending the night

-night alone, he's visited by a sacred vision.
-Out of the
+alone, he's visited by a sacred vision.
+Out of the fire

-fire appears the holy grail, symbol of God's divine grace.
+appears the Holy Grail, symbol of God's divine grace.
+And

-And a voice said to the boy, 'You shall be keeper of the
+a voice said to the boy, 'You shall be keeper of the grail

-grail so that it may heal the hearts of men.'
-But the boy
+so that it may heal the hearts of men.'
+But the boy was

 and glory and beauty.
 And in this state of radical amazement,